 More information is available from our Hill and Mountain Skills web site.

-The Lowland Leader award has been designed for people who wish to lead groups on day walks in lowland countryside and woodland in summer conditions.
-The majority of the UK and Ireland is made up of this type of terrain so you'll never be short of places to go walking.
+The Lowland Leader award is a Mountain Training Association qualification which has been designed for people who wish to lead groups on day walks in lowland countryside and woodland in summer conditions.
+The majority of the UK and Ireland is made up of this type of terrain so this award is ideal for teachers, youth group volunteers and walking club leaders in the vast majority of the country.

-The Lowland Leader Award will qualify you in the eyes of most organisations for taking groups out in Lowland countryside in the UK.
-There is a bolt on 'Expedition skills module' which some organisations may require you to do if taking DofE groups out.
+The Lowland Leader Award is a two day training course followed by a 2 day assessment and will qualify you in the eyes of most organisations for taking groups out in Lowland countryside in the UK.
+There is a bolt on 'Expedition skills module' to be completed after you are qualified which some organisations may require you to do if you are in charge of taking DofE groups out.

 This is completed via the Mountain Training Website, you have to create an account on their Candidate Management System (if you don't have one already).